-Firstly when did you last add any chemicals, was it just before your pool turned brown or was it is a while ago?
+Firstly when did you last add any chemicals, was it just before your pool turned brown, or was it is a while ago?
 If you have just added chemicals then this is a key component in establishing why the water is brown.
 More often than not a brown pool is due to a chemical reaction with an impurity in the water.
-Such as chlorine reacting with iron in your water.
+Such as chlorine reacting with the iron in your water.
 Causes of the iron could be due to an old swimming pool heater, iron from the water source.
 There are numerous chemicals that can be used to remove the iron and therefore stop getting brown water.

-Mesh pool covers are another cause as they stop leaves but allow rain water, the rain water will remove tannins from the leaves and bring them into the pool water.
+Mesh pool covers are another cause as they stop leaves but allow rainwater, the rainwater will remove tannins from the leaves and bring them into the pool water.
 To combat this, simply run your filtration system and keep on top of chlorine levels.

 What acidity in a pool is considered normal?

-A: The pH or acidity level of a pool should be around 7.4 which is around the same pH of a human’s eye. pH is the measure of the acidity of water it goes from 0 to 14, 7 is neutral.
+A: The pH or acidity level of a pool should be around 7.4 which is around the same pH as a human’s eye. pH is the measure of the acidity of water it goes from 0 to 14, 7 is neutral.

-If your pool water pH is high then chlorine will not work properly, your water will be cloudy and skin may get irritated.
+If your pool water pH is high then chlorine will not work properly, your water will be cloudy and your skin may get irritated.
 If your pool water pH is high then you can use pH minus to lower the level.
 If your pH is low then you can damage your machinery such as your pump or filter etc. Irritate your eyes and damage your pool liner.

 A: There are several reasons why this could be happening.
 Firstly how much chlorine has been added to the pool?
 What is the chlorine level?
 Sometimes too much chlorine can be added by accident, it can be common if your pool is green and you think you need to shock it, etc. However, sometimes high levels of cyanuric acid can cause chlorine lock and therefore it will not kill off the algae but you go ahead and add more chlorine.
 The key to healthy pool water is to test your pool water.
-Too much chlorine can cause extreme sickness and lead to lung, skin and eye irritation.
+Too much chlorine can cause extreme sickness and lead to lung, skin, and eye irritation.
 It can also cause damage to your pool by lowering pH levels that can begin to corrode pool equipment, concrete, and liners.

 How to remove excess chlorine, you can try letting it dissipate by leaving your pool cover off alternatively you can use a chlorine reducer.
-We can not stress this enough but test, test, test, make sure your test strips are in date or invest in a good chemical test kit as it will ultimately save you a lot of hassle in the long run.
+We can not stress this enough but test, test, test, make sure your test strips are in date, or invest in a good chemical test kit as it will ultimately save you a lot of hassle in the long run.

 Guideline values for pH 7,4 and a pool temperature up to 35°C: :